b255fish/dontcallme/README.md

   > These are our thoughts at that time.
   >> “We are no longer students.
 We can't just look at the one-dimensional side to get into society soon.
 So, before we start a project, we need to choose software based on licenses, availability, cost, and know how to deploy and maintain. if possible, let's us do it ourselves."

+  > After the project period was over, We were left with regret for the following list we couldn't do because the more information we search for, the more we have to do.

+- In the development environment
+  - To increase security by using Salting for login encryption.
+  - Using TypeScript instead of JavaScript, which is a way of dynamic programming, to make it easier to catch errors during the compilation process.
+  - Writing test cases for testing.

+- In the distribution environment
+  - The value of the environment variable in the docker.yml configuration file of Docker Swarm cannot accept the list format, and there is a limit to encryption.
+So instead of Docker Swarm, trying to use Kubernetes that supports various types of encryption.
+Docker Swarm and Kubernetes both use Apache licenses.

 #

 ## Result